paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-034-antitrust-civil-process.md

 #### References in Text
 [Section 1314(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1314/d&num=0&edition=prelim), referred to in subsec. (b), was redesignated [section 1314(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1314/e&num=0&edition=prelim) by Pub.
 L. 96–349.

 This chapter, referred to in subsecs. (c), (e), and (f), was in the original “this Act”, meaning Pub.
-L. 87–664, which is classified generally to this chapter.
+L. 87–664, known as the Antitrust Civil Process Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1311 of this title](./chapter-034-antitrust-civil-process.md#section-1311) and Tables.

 #### Amendments
 1980—Subsec. (c)(2).
 Pub.
 L. 96–349, § 7(a)(2), provided for use of copies of documentary material by agents of the Department of Justice, including use by such agents in connection with the taking of oral testimony.